lando22/agents.json/README.md

 `agents.json` is a structured configuration file designed to facilitate the future framework for autonomous AI agents in navigating and interacting with specific web interfaces.
 It acts as a guide, providing detailed instructions for agents on interacting with different elements of a web page, enabling them to perform tasks autonomously.

 ## Purpose
-Looking ahead, AI models are slowly showing agentic behaviour, and more work is being put into making semi-autonomous systems/fully autonomous systems.
+Looking ahead, AI models are slowly showing agentic behavior, and more work is being put into making semi-autonomous systems/fully autonomous systems.
 However, the current state of websites and web platforms are built for humans to interact with and not AI agents.
 Lots of research has been put into UI understanding with multi-modal models, but such methods can be brittle and expensive.

 The purpose of `agents.json` is to provide a clear and standardized description of UI interactions on a website that autonomous agents can follow.
 This file is crucial for enabling AI-driven models to understand and execute web-based tasks effectively, such as searching, navigating, or processing transactions on behalf of a user.
 You can think of `agents.json` as similar to how `robots.txt` instructs search engines to crawl your site; `agents.json` instructs autonomous agents how to use your site!